HailsonJunior/terraform-k8s-aws/README.md

 ## Getting started

+If you are using Ubuntu Linux you can use the ```install.sh``` script for dependencies instalation of follow the instructions bellow.

 1. Create an AWS account ([this link](https://aws.amazon.com/pt/resources/create-account/)).
 2. Have installed or [install kubernetes](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/#installing-kubeadm-kubelet-and-kubectl).
 3. Have installed or [install terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli?in=terraform/oci-get-started).